 The results suggest that actual cooking experiences and eating food with peers, accompanied by cognitive learning, may provide a promising approach to nutrition education, especially for younger children.
 However, lack of randomization of classes to a condition was a major limitation of the study.

-The primary goal of the CS program in terms of student outcomes, was to increase children's consumption of minimally processed whole grain and vegetables.
+The primary goal of the CS program in terms of student outcomes, was to increase children's consumption of minimally processed whole grains and vegetables.
 Secondary goals were to enhance the children's preferences for, attitudes toward, self-efficacy, and knowledge about these foods.
 The intervention activities were based on the social cognitive theory.

 Research Design and Implementation Criteria Checklist: Primary Research